amer-baniodeh/Creator-lens-agent/README.md

 ## How well it works

-- **Compliance checker:** ~90% exact-match accuracy on a 4-level verdict scale (fully compliant / minor note / grey area / not compliant), holding up on both the labeled set and an untouched holdout set.
+- **Compliance checker:** high-80s to ~90% exact-match accuracy on a 4-level verdict
+  scale (fully compliant / minor note / grey area / not compliant), holding up on both the labeled set and an untouched holdout set.
 - **RAG answers:** fully faithful to retrieved sources — it doesn't make things up, and says so explicitly when it can't find an answer.
 Correctness is lower and traced to retrieval (not generation) as the corpus grows — a known limitation, not a fixed one.
+- **Security:** red-teamed against prompt leakage, jailbreaking, and prompt injection — including a real exploit found and fixed during testing, where text embedded in a video's title or transcript could manipulate a compliance verdict or the chat agent's answer.
+Untrusted content is now delimited, scanned, and backed by a deterministic warning to the user whenever something looks off, rather than trusting the model to catch it on its own.
 - **Cost:** under a cent across all testing so far.
 A full agent turn (question → tool use → answer) costs about $0.0005 and takes 8-9 seconds.

-Full numbers and methodology in `data/eval/SUMMARY.md`, `data/eval/RAG_SUMMARY.md`, and `data/metrics/SUMMARY.md`.
+Full numbers and methodology in `data/eval/SUMMARY.md`, `data/eval/RAG_SUMMARY.md`, `data/eval/SECURITY_SUMMARY.md`, and `data/metrics/SUMMARY.md`.

 ## More detail